seanmayer/MoneyPrinterV2/README.md

 # Copy Example Configuration and fill out values in config.json
 cp config.example.json config.json

-# Create a virtual environment
+# Create a Python 3.9 virtual environment (ensure you have Python 3.9 installed)
+# Replace `python3.9` with the path to your Python 3.9 interpreter if needed
-python -m venv venv
+python3.9 -m venv venv

-# Activate the virtual environment - Windows
+# Activate the virtual environment - Windows:
-.\venv\Scripts\activate
+venv\Scripts\activate

-# Activate the virtual environment - Unix
+# Activate the virtual environment - Unix:
 source venv/bin/activate

 # Install the requirements